*This post may contain affiliate links at no extra cost to you. See disclosure for details.

 How can you get social proof to include.

 Go through your facebook page, emails, comments, search mentions around the web using tools like mention.com and you should find some interesting testimonials to show.
+Like I found this in a facebook group that’s not mine!

 Don’t have people talking about you just yet?
 Pull up your stats and use that!
 It could be before after photos in weight loss niches, beautiful photographs for photographers, whatever it is, make it relevant.